benfasoli/r-tutorials/02-machine-learning/README.md

 3. Fits a new model to the residuals and add this new model to the existing model (possibly with a weighting function).
 4. Return to step 2.

-The [extreme gradient boosting](https://github.com/dmlc/xgboost) implementation consistently wins data science and machine learning competitions (over half of the winning solutions on Kaggle) and has frameworks available for R and Python (among many others).
+The [extreme gradient boosting](https://github.com/dmlc/xgboost) implementation consistently wins data science and machine learning competitions (over half of the winning solutions on Kaggle) and has interfaces available for R and Python (among many others).

 ``` r
 library(xgboost)